-Your eyes are a window to your health, and a comprehensive eye exam can reveal underlying health conditions which you may not be aware of; additionally, some eye diseases have little to no symptoms in the beginning stages, so a comprehensive eye exam is a foundational part of your preventive eye health care.
+Your eyes are a window to your health, and a comprehensive eye exam can reveal underlying health conditions that you may not be aware of.
+Additionally, some eye diseases have little to no symptoms in the beginning stages, so a comprehensive eye exam is a foundational part of your preventive eye health care.

 What is the difference between a vision screening and a comprehensive eye exam?

-Here are some of the conditions which the comprehensive eye exam can identify:
+Here are some of the conditions we can identify during a comprehensive eye exam:

-- Whether you are nearsighted, farsighted, or have an astigmatism.
+- Whether you are nearsighted, farsighted, or have astigmatism.

 - Focusing problems, such as presbyopia.